writethedocs/www/docs/conf/speaking.md

 ## Giving a Presentation at Write the Docs

-Are you planning to speak at Write the Docs?
+Are you giving a talk at this year's Write the Docs?
 Great!
-Here's a few things that may help you plan your presentation and the slides for your presentation.
+Here are a few things that may help you plan your talk and your slides.

 ### Facts

-* Your talk will be 30 minutes
+* Your talk will be either 15 minutes or 30 minutes.
+You should know which by now; if you're not sure, let us know right away.
+(ADD EMAIL)
-* There will be no time for questions
+* There will be no time for questions immediately following your talk.
-* Practice your talk, hopefully in front of at least 1 other person
+* We strongly recommend that you practice your talk, ideally in front of at least one other person.

 ### Presentation